A Guide for Students: The First Steps

 5) Is the platform readable and accessible to my audience (i.e. can I do closed captions, alt-text, etc.)?

-At the University of Arizona we have specific support for Digication and Adobe Spark.
+At the University of Arizona we have specific support for Digication and Adobe.
 Students also have found Wix, Weebly, and Google Sites useful.
-Students in General Education will be using Digication due to its ability to follow students beyond their college careers, ability to include universal design features, assessment processes, and more.
+Students in General Education will be using Digication due to its ability to follow students beyond their college careers, its ability to include universal design features, assessment processes, and more.